TangoJ-Labs/fabric-production-tutorials/orderer_solo/README.md

 >
 ><br>
 >
->**1.4) Copy the crypto material**
+>**1.5) Copy the crypto material**
 >
 >Copy the Root CA Cert ONLY to the shared folder for production use.
->>`cp $FABRIC_CA_SERVER_HOME/ca-cert.pem /shared/org1-root-ca-cert.pem`
+>>`cp $FABRIC_CA_SERVER_HOME/org1-ca-cert.pem /shared/org1-root-ca-cert.pem`
 >
->The Root CA Cert is needed to `enroll` from the CLI.
-We will refer to this file in other services (containers) via the `FABRIC_CA_CLIENT_TLS_CERTFILES` environment variable.
+>The Root CA Cert is needed to `enroll` from the CLI and we will refer to this file in other services (containers) via the `FABRIC_CA_CLIENT_TLS_CERTFILES` environment variable for TLS connections.
 You could also hard-code the filename in the CLI config file (fabric-ca-client-config.yaml) in the `tls: certfiles:` section to include the cert as a trusted root certificate.
->
-><br>
->
->**1.5) (Optional) Edit the CA Server Config File**
-><br>If you have minor changes you would like to make to the `fabric-ca-server-config.yaml` file, you can make those changes now.
-If you would like to customize the entire config file and not rely on any default generation process during `init`, you can save a customized config file in the `FABRIC_CA_SERVER_HOME` directory before initialization and fabric-ca-server will use the custom file rather than generate a default.
-For this example, we will use the default file and override some settings via the environmental variables.
 >
 ><br>
 >